Complex Knowledge Base Question Answering: A Survey: Recent Trends

 \ignore{ While existing methods have achieved promising results on benchmark datasets, they may easily fail to deal with a similar but unseen question.
 To address such issue, the models are supposed to be able to handle out-of-distribution questions~\cite{GrailQA-2020} and keep awareness of the reasoning process.
 It is interesting to analyze the compositional generalization capabilities of the complex KBQA methods and propose a robust method with good interpretability. ~\glcomment{Useful citation for robust and interpretable models: robust adversarial training~\cite{Zhang-Access-2020}, interpretable system~\cite{Abujabal-EMNLP-2017}} }

 \paratitle{Conversational KBQA systems.} Recent decades have seen the rapid development of AI-driven applications (\eg search engines and personal assistants) which are supposed to answer factoid questions.
 As users typically ask follow-up questions to explore a topic, deployed models are supposed to handle KBQA task in a conversational manner.
 In initial explorations of conversational KBQA, several pieces of work~\cite{Guo-NIPS-2018,Christmann-CIKM-2019,Plepi-ESWC-2021,kaiser:sigir2021} focused on ambiguity and difficulties brought by coreference and ellipsis phenomena.
 To track the focus of conversational KBQA, Lan \etal~\cite{Lan-ACL-2021} proposed to model the flow of the focus via an entity transition graph.
 For a comprehensive understanding of conversation context, Plepi \etal~\cite{Plepi-ESWC-2021,kacupaj:eacl2021} leveraged Transformer~\cite{Vaswani-NIPS-2017} architecture taking as input of the previous turn of conversation history.
 While these studies addressed some challenges for conversational KBQA, it is still far from achieving human-level performance.
 More critical challenges should be identified and solved in the following research.
-Compared with traditional complex KBQA task, there could be more challenges in conversational KBQA task due to the conversation formulation and user involvement along the process.
-To our knowledge, there is no comprehensive taxonomy to cover the challenges in conversational KBQA task.
-While it is quite a new and challenging task, it may play an important role in future search engines and intelligent personal assistants.
+Up to now, conversational KBQA is quite a new and challenging task, it may play an important role in future search engines and intelligent personal assistants.